toidiu/toidiu.github.io/content/blog/2024_05_30_the_role_of_asn1_in_cryptography.md

 ASN.1, PKCS #1, PKCS #8, pem, der, Pika Pika Chuuuu!

-Ever feel like cryptography is just a bunch of random acronyms that some just made up?
-I felt the same way and decided to change that by figuring out how these things actually get used in real world cryptography.
+Ever feel like cryptography is just a bunch of random acronyms that someone just made up?
+I felt the same way and decided to change that by figuring out how these concepts are used in real world cryptography.

 <!-- more -->

 ### What is ASN.1?
 In order to demystify the link between theory and application I will take a practical first approach to dissecting this question.
 We will start by looking at a real ASN.1 object before diving into the theory.
-Finally, we will tie it back to "real" cryptography by seeing how these concepts are used in engineering.
+Finally, we will tie it back to "real" world cryptography by seeing how these concepts are used in engineering.

 #### Practical
-We start by inspecting the ASN.1 object representation of the certificate of [this website](https://lapo.it/asn1js/#MIIDoTCCA0egAwIBAgIQXQaw3dOjYeUOAEXcx7NKfzAKBggqhkjOPQQDAjA7MQswCQYDVQQGEwJVUzEeMBwGA1UEChMVR29vZ2xlIFRydXN0IFNlcnZpY2VzMQwwCgYDVQQDEwNXRTEwHhcNMjQwOTIzMTUwMDI4WhcNMjQxMjIyMTUwMDI3WjAVMRMwEQYDVQQDEwp0b2lkaXUuY29tMFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEk5N_4mwUFBbfq_DwqGxTtZDXQ-G_F9y9e5NYaXWS2HQsh6UwPMLrQRwlQ77OsWBW_z-HKtRwsY9QgrMVISYVlqOCAlEwggJNMA4GA1UdDwEB_wQEAwIHgDATBgNVHSUEDDAKBggrBgEFBQcDATAMBgNVHRMBAf8EAjAAMB0GA1UdDgQWBBSfYjReoEA85TK6jSVwxd2HjyfElzAfBgNVHSMEGDAWgBSQd5I1Z8T_qMyp5nvZgHl7zJP5ODBeBggrBgEFBQcBAQRSMFAwJwYIKwYBBQUHMAGGG2h0dHA6Ly9vLnBraS5nb29nL3Mvd2UxL1hRWTAlBggrBgEFBQcwAoYZaHR0cDovL2kucGtpLmdvb2cvd2UxLmNydDAjBgNVHREEHDAaggp0b2lkaXUuY29tggwqLnRvaWRpdS5jb20wEwYDVR0gBAwwCjAIBgZngQwBAgEwNgYDVR0fBC8wLTAroCmgJ4YlaHR0cDovL2MucGtpLmdvb2cvd2UxL1BDVWVRVmlRbFljLmNybDCCAQQGCisGAQQB1nkCBAIEgfUEgfIA8AB2AHb_iD8KtvuVUcJhzPWHujS0pM27KdxoQgqf5mdMWjp0AAABkh-c4_QAAAQDAEcwRQIhAJwMeBGNP9ofyl-PQ0AuL4qSkz9clmmZ175jDZYcNPSFAiBtZVemYmFbhFOch99Kq1EvAX4i_CroxuMRCJowzxitUgB2AEiw42vapkc0D-VqAvqdMOscUgHLVt0sgdm7v6s52IRzAAABkh-c5B4AAAQDAEcwRQIhAIh7iC-IxstglYu3qnIplFopHD6ixr3aAHyv5sZWTKEeAiAY_zjE9cj-pVehys2Sx0MZMnRVmmecrhNu0bDaA2P3HDAKBggqhkjOPQQDAgNIADBFAiEAvXutcWdEDhwh0yA6wxuYjWK-Z_ESF-apfTM8UZ340psCIAy2V8z3q5dPnyJ-hLfwQDh4yX5mD8yyTmwCirr12FwK).
+We start by inspecting the <ins>ASN.1 object representation</ins> of <ins>the certificate</ins> of [this
+website](https://lapo.it/asn1js/#MIIDoTCCA0egAwIBAgIQXQaw3dOjYeUOAEXcx7NKfzAKBggqhkjOPQQDAjA7MQswCQYDVQQGEwJVUzEeMBwGA1UEChMVR29vZ2xlIFRydXN0IFNlcnZpY2VzMQwwCgYDVQQDEwNXRTEwHhcNMjQwOTIzMTUwMDI4WhcNMjQxMjIyMTUwMDI3WjAVMRMwEQYDVQQDEwp0b2lkaXUuY29tMFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEk5N_4mwUFBbfq_DwqGxTtZDXQ-G_F9y9e5NYaXWS2HQsh6UwPMLrQRwlQ77OsWBW_z-HKtRwsY9QgrMVISYVlqOCAlEwggJNMA4GA1UdDwEB_wQEAwIHgDATBgNVHSUEDDAKBggrBgEFBQcDATAMBgNVHRMBAf8EAjAAMB0GA1UdDgQWBBSfYjReoEA85TK6jSVwxd2HjyfElzAfBgNVHSMEGDAWgBSQd5I1Z8T_qMyp5nvZgHl7zJP5ODBeBggrBgEFBQcBAQRSMFAwJwYIKwYBBQUHMAGGG2h0dHA6Ly9vLnBraS5nb29nL3Mvd2UxL1hRWTAlBggrBgEFBQcwAoYZaHR0cDovL2kucGtpLmdvb2cvd2UxLmNydDAjBgNVHREEHDAaggp0b2lkaXUuY29tggwqLnRvaWRpdS5jb20wEwYDVR0gBAwwCjAIBgZngQwBAgEwNgYDVR0fBC8wLTAroCmgJ4YlaHR0cDovL2MucGtpLmdvb2cvd2UxL1BDVWVRVmlRbFljLmNybDCCAQQGCisGAQQB1nkCBAIEgfUEgfIA8AB2AHb_iD8KtvuVUcJhzPWHujS0pM27KdxoQgqf5mdMWjp0AAABkh-c4_QAAAQDAEcwRQIhAJwMeBGNP9ofyl-PQ0AuL4qSkz9clmmZ175jDZYcNPSFAiBtZVemYmFbhFOch99Kq1EvAX4i_CroxuMRCJowzxitUgB2AEiw42vapkc0D-VqAvqdMOscUgHLVt0sgdm7v6s52IRzAAABkh-c5B4AAAQDAEcwRQIhAIh7iC-IxstglYu3qnIplFopHD6ixr3aAHyv5sZWTKEeAiAY_zjE9cj-pVehys2Sx0MZMnRVmmecrhNu0bDaA2P3HDAKBggqhkjOPQQDAgNIADBFAiEAvXutcWdEDhwh0yA6wxuYjWK-Z_ESF-apfTM8UZ340psCIAy2V8z3q5dPnyJ-hLfwQDh4yX5mD8yyTmwCirr12FwK).
-Notice how the certificate is just big object with a bunch of different fields pertaining to the [RFC 5280](https://www.rfc-editor.org/rfc/rfc5280).
+Notice how the ASN.1 object is similar to struct and contains a bunch of different fields pertaining to the [RFC 5280](https://www.rfc-editor.org/rfc/rfc5280).
 See if you can find:
 - The [Subject](https://www.rfc-editor.org/rfc/rfc5280#section-4.1.2.6) which should be
   "toidiu.com".
 - The [Issuer](https://www.rfc-editor.org/rfc/rfc5280#section-4.1.2.4) which should be the